-In the spring, you will receive more information from us regarding our affiliation with Walgreens Pharmacy.
-If our camp physician prescribes medication for your camper while at camp, we will use Walgreens Pharmacy to fill the prescription.
+In the spring, you will receive more information from us regarding our affiliation with Reedsburg Pharmacy.
+If our camp physician prescribes medication for your camper while at camp, we will use Reedsburg Pharmacy to fill the prescription when possible.
+We will use Walgreens as a back up on weekends or times when Reedsburg Pharmacy is closed.
 Please register your camper and your insurance information either online or at your local Walgreens according to the instructions in the letter.
-Registering with Walgreens is in addition to submitting prescriptions to LTC Scripts.
+Registering with Walgreens is in addition to submitting prescriptions to Reedsburg Pharmacy.
 We have a very limited supply of prescription medications in the Health Center.
 If any of these are administered to your camper, a nominal fee will be charged.